 The tenderloin is then seared on all sides to achieve a golden-brown crust then slowly finished in the oven and set aside to rest and lock in moisture.
 While the meat is resting the creamy peppercorn sauce comes together in the same pan the pork was cooked in for a meaty, flavorful sauce with a subtle kick from cracked black peppercorns.

 This recipe is elegant enough to serve to guests and yet simple enough to whip up for a laid-back Sunday supper.
-Make it a complete meal with a simple sides like: Herb Salad with Shaved Parm and Roasted Root Vegetables.
+Make it a complete meal with a show-stopping sides like: Spinach Salad with Roasted Beets, Goat Cheese and Crispy Shallots and Pommes Purée.

 Ingredients You’ll Need